xXCooBloyXx/Supercell-Exportnames-Export/README.md

-A tool which allows you to export export names from .sc files from any supercell game
+A tool which allows you to export export names from .sc files brawl stars game - supercell game (Works only for new versions)

 How to use?
 1. Run main.py